 Reducing attention seeking dog barking:

 The best way to avoid attention-seeking barking is not to encourage it in the first place.
 Well-mannered dogs wait for their owners to offer treats or instigate play – they don’t demand!
 If it’s already too late, then it’s back to puppy school for your doggie dictator.
 When they bark at you to demand play, food or attention, ignore them – and make sure every member of the family does the same.
 It helps to cross your arms and turn your back, stare at the ceiling, or walk away.
-Then, once the barking stops and your dog is quiet, reward them with a treat and add the command “quiet”.
+Then, once the barking stops and your dog is quiet, reward your dog with a treat and add the command “quiet”.
 Eventually, they’ll stop demanding, and start responding when you ask them to be quiet.

 Top tip: consider a doggie doorbell to help your dog communicate without the dreaded bark.